patrickbucher/gopl.io/misc/lessons.md

 - When working with `async.WaitGroup`, always call `wg.Add(1)` outside the goroutine that defers the call to `wg.Done()`.
 - Never write to a closed channel, and never close a channel twice.
+- To make sure a mutex is released for all paths, defer the `Unlock()` call to the mutex at the beginning of the function.
+- A _monitor_ is the arrangement of exported functions accessing an unexported variable through a mutex.
+- The code section between the mutexe's lock and unlock is called the _critical section_ of a concurrent function.

 ## Benchmarking